-Blankets and afghans are wonderful gifts, but they’re big projects so if you decide to make one, consider essential factors, such as:
+Blankets are wonderful gifts, but they’re big projects so if you decide to make one, consider essential factors, such as:

-- Color - choose a color scheme that the recipient will love, a favourite color or a tonal selection to match a bedroom or a sofa
+- Colour - choose a colour scheme that the recipient will love, a favourite colour or a tonal selection to match a bedroom or a sofa.

 Hats are thoughtful gifts for many reasons.
 People going through chemo and radiotherapy sometimes lose their hair and feel both cold and/or self conscious.
 A super soft, gentle hat is perfect.
 Be careful to: